Commercial Equity Loans: What You Need to Know

 Commercial Equity Loans vs. Commercial Equity Lines of Credit

 Commercial equity loans usually offer up to 75% LTV, and lenders generally offer a wide variety of term options.
 While traditional commercial equity loans are good for many borrowers, in some cases, a commercial equity line of credit (CELOC) may be a better option.
 Unlike a commercial equity loan, which offers borrowers a one-time, lump sum amount, commercial equity lines of credit offer borrowers a revolving line of credit that they can use at any time during a specific, pre-determined period.
 During this period, which often lasts between 5-10 years, a borrower can take as much or as little money out as they would like, up to their credit limit.
 They will then need to repay the loan over a set repayment period.
-CELOCs are often best for borrowers who aren’t sure how much equity they want to take out, want ready access to capital when they need it.
+CELOCs are often best for borrowers who aren’t sure how much equity they want to take out, but want ready access to capital when they need it.

 CMBS Cash-Out Refinancing May Be Best For Larger Properties